AgnitumuS/ubjs/tutorials/security.md

 ### One Time Passwords (OTP)
 `uba_otp` entity adds support for One Time Passwords into `UBA` model.

-Currently implemented methods is EMail, SMS and TOTP (google authenticator).
+Currently, implemented methods is EMail, SMS and TOTP (google authenticator).
 OTP can be generated using `uba_otp.generateOtp` method and verified using `uba_otp.authAndExecute` for EMail/SMS or `uba_otp.verifyTotp` for TOTP

 TOTP sample